AidanDrakeBarrett/CS312RSA/rsa-project-report.md

 #### Space

-ext_euclid() will again need _O(n)_ recursions, and since intermediate results of division can again be stored in a buffer of length _O(n)_ bits, then the needed space for ext_euclid is _O(n^2)_.
+Continuing by measuring space complexity in terms of *n*, the number of bits that make up the input, ext_euclid() will again need _O(n)_ recursions, and since intermediate results of division can again be stored in a buffer of length _O(n)_ bits, then the needed space for ext_euclid is _O(n^2)_.
 This is equal to the other major step in generating key pairs, generate_larg_prime(), therefore the total space complexity of generating a key pair is **O(n^2)** where _n_ is the number of bits each prime factor of _N_ will be in length.